Oxair/todos/README.md

-# todos
-Node.js, Express.js, Axios, Sanitize, MongoDB
+#Node.js, Express.js, Axios, Sanitize, MongoDB

 In server.js > connectionString, replace the username:password combination with the one you created from the MongoDB Atlas.